Westonka Library, Hennepin County

 Mound, Minnesota

-Set between a small-town main street and a wooded park, the Westonka Library invites visitors on a quiet journey from the built world into nature.
-Designed as Hennepin County’s first ground-up net-zero library, it blends community, sustainability, and curiosity in one seamless experience.
-The single-story, 12,000-square-foot building uses geothermal and solar systems to operate entirely without fossil fuels, while its passive design and native landscape celebrate Minnesota’s changing seasons.
+Set on the main street of a small town, the Westonka Library invites visitors on a quiet journey from the built world into nature.
+Designed as Hennepin County’s first ground-up net-zero library, it brings together community, sustainability, and curiosity in a seamless experience.
+The single-story, 12,000-square-foot building uses geothermal and solar systems to operate without fossil fuels, while its architecture and native landscape reflect Minnesota’s changing seasons.

-The library’s laminated wood structure and salvaged glulam beams echo the surrounding trees, creating a warm, tactile environment rooted in place and memory.
+Laminated wood and salvaged glulam beams echo the surrounding trees, creating a warm, tactile environment rooted in place and memory.
 Natural light filters through clerestories, guiding visitors through spaces for reading, reflection, and gathering.
 Every element supports accessibility and belonging, from sensory-sensitive design to flexible rooms shaped by community input.
-The Westonka Library embodies a new model for how Hennepin County invests in the future, proving public space can be restorative, inclusive, and deeply connected to nature.
+The Westonka Library demonstrates how a civic building can be both highly sustainable and deeply human, restorative in its relationship to nature, inclusive in its design, and grounded in the everyday life of its community.